CesareIurlaro/clips-project/README.md

 - shift_newnode

 # Utilities
-They are contained within the 'utils' folder.
+They are contained within the `utils` folder.

-The **functions** are contained within the 'functions.clp' file.
+The **functions** are contained within the `functions.clp` file.
 They are:
-- travel_cost_evaluation calculates, given the means of transport used and the distance from travel, the cost of the shift
+- `travel_cost_evaluation` calculates, given the means of transport used and the distance from travel, the cost of the shift
-- find_heuristic_costs takes care of calculating the value of the heuristic used
+- `find_heuristic_costs` takes care of calculating the value of the heuristic used
-- string_comparator compares two strings passed as parameters
+- `string_comparator` compares two strings passed as parameters
-- prepare_string produces a string that concatenates all of their 'status' having the same value as the 'ident' slot.
+- `prepare_string` produces a string that concatenates all of their `status` having the same value as the `ident` slot.
 The resulting string is representative of the configuration of that state.
-- sum_up_costs is responsible for calculating the total cost of the solution and the costs of the sub-solutions.
+- `sum_up_costs` is responsible for calculating the total cost of the solution and the costs of the sub-solutions.

 The **rules** are contained within the 'rules.clp' file, responsible of producing facts and performing calculations, supporting the calculation of the heuristic.

-The 'cf_distances.clp' file contains:
+The `cf_distances.clp` file contains:
-- 'h_distance', ordered fact which represents the crow flies distance; used for the calculation of the heuristic
+- `h_distance`, ordered fact which represents the crow flies distance; used for the calculation of the heuristic
-- 'distance', not ordered facts which represents the crow flies distance that can actually be traveled and the specific means of transport which can be used to do it.
+- `distance`, not ordered facts which represents the crow flies distance that can actually be traveled and the specific means of transport which can be used to do it.

 # Conclusions